Check your engine oil

-City driving, frequent short trips and driving in dusty, sandy or salty conditions can all have an affect on the quality of your car’s engine oil.
+City driving, frequent short trips and driving in dusty, sandy or salty conditions can all have an effect on the quality of your car’s engine oil.
 Contaminants in the oil cause it to be less effective at protecting and lubricating the engine.
+Regularly check your engine oil level and have it changed as recommended.

 Newer cars may have ‘maintenance free’ batteries; others need checking every 6 months.
 Regular maintenance will keep your battery running to its optimum capacity and increase its life.